mastering-js/masteringjs.io/tutorials/fundamentals/parse-url.md

 To parse a URL in JavaScript, use the `new URL()` constructor.
-The constructor will convert parts of the URL into accessible properties.
+The constructor will parse the URL into easy-to-use properties.
 For the `hash` and `search` properties, it will default to an empty string if they do not exist on the string.

 ```javascript